 - Dilute enough repellent to cover the entire square footage of your garden or lawn.

-- Apply the mixture with a garden sprayer to the effected garden or lawn.
+- Apply the mixture with a garden sprayer to the affected garden or lawn.

 Rats Are The Worst